 I highly recommend a metal-free pathway pump for any bottle you plan to use over and over.

-Choosing the Right Color, Locking Position and Overall Quality
+Choosing the Right Color, Material, Locking Position and Overall Quality

 Lotion Pump Color